-For businesses with web applications accessible through the Internet, Burp Suite is a favorite tool for many hackers.
-Burp Suite is a tool that is open for anyone to use but requires a pricey registration key for the professional version.
+Burp Suite is a favorite tool for exploiting businesses with web applications accessible through the Internet for many hackers.
+Burp Suite is an open tool for anyone but requires a pricey registration key for the professional version.
 This tool can identify security vulnerabilities within web applications while simplifying website mapping and brute force attacks.

 How are these tools impacting manufacturers?

-Compared to other industries in the global economy, manufacturing is one of the few business types often behind the grading curve when it comes to the security of their devices and data.
+Compared to other industries in the global economy, manufacturing is one of the few business types often behind the grading curve regarding their devices and data security.
 Due to leadership teams’ mindset about cyber security being optional, many supply chain members operate critical business systems with out-of-date operating systems or software.

 Tools like Metasploit and Cobalt Strike contain vast exploits that target outdated systems and technologies.
 Steelcase, a furniture manufacturing company, was hit with the Ryuk strain of ransomware in October.
 This malware uses Cobalt Strike to maintain connectivity to the machines while allowing the attacker to steal data or launch secondary attacks.

-In previous versions of the Ryuk ransomware, the open-source tool Empire was used to establish a connection and perform network reconnaissance to understand better how many potential machines could be affected.
-Understanding that many manufacturing businesses are not the most secure environment, this is why cyber-attacks against manufacturing businesses have been on the rise.
+Previous versions of the Ryuk ransomware used the open-source tool Empire to establish a connection and perform network reconnaissance to understand better how many potential machines could be affected.
+Understanding that many manufacturing businesses are not secure is why cyber-attacks against manufacturing businesses have been on the rise.

 How can you protect your business from these exploit tools?